Introduction

 -

-You will be redirected to the Localizeflow home page.
+You will be redirected to the Localizeflow dashboard.

 If an organization owner installed the Localizeflow GitHub App, they can invite teammates from the Team page in the sidebar, either by sending email invitations or sharing an invite link.